SHEFA-2: Disruption incidents

 In the spring of 2013, the cable was cut at the south of Orkney.
 This led to major broadband disruptions throughout Shetland.
 Internet traffic was redirected onto the older and slower microwave links and the FARICE-1 cable.

 In the summer of 2013, the cable was cut for the second time where it crosses the Moray Firth on the north-east coast of Scotland, causing more disruption to Internet connections.
 It is believed that fishing vessels are to blame for both cable breaks.

 On 20 October 2022, the SHEFA-2 submarine cable was damaged, leaving residents in Shetland without access to the Internet and emergency services.
 Sources speculated this might have resulted from a fishing vessel accidentally cutting the cable.
 However others speculated on the possibility of sabotage by Russia.
 The cable had also been cut 5 days before at a different area.
 After the second cut, Faroese Telecom operating the cable said it is "very rare that we have two problems at the same time".
 It was declared to be fixed on 23 October.

+The cable was disrupted twice again in 2025, in July and October respectively.

+The disruption in July caused any customers of ISPs with no backup capacity to lose connectivity for 12 days, between July 26th and August 7th.

+The disruption in October occurred on October 3rd 2025 and caused any customers of ISPs with no backup capacity to lose connection.
+As of October 10th 2025, no repair has been made.